: an occasion in which an Australian Aborigine goes on a long walking journey on land that is far from towns and cities

 When I exited the woods I past an open field on the way to the parking lot.
 You can see the oak tree is still clinging to it’s leaves.
 The oaks hold their leaves for a long time before they finally drop.

 In the field I found some old milkweed pods and all were empty but one.
+Added a little Topaz Glow.

 Back to the car now and heading to another part of Stony Creek lake where I also find lots of leaves frozen in ice.
 Here’s the area I will be searching along.